Skip to content

 Enter the search term followed by -[site or word to exclude].
 For example, you could search for remote marketing jobs -Upwork.
 This tells Google to not show any results with the word "Upwork" in them.

-If you don't want to remember all of those search operators (who could blame you?), you have another option.
+If you don't want to remember all the different search operators we've covered (who could blame you?), you have another option.
 Bookmark Google's Advanced Search page, and use it to narrow your search results instead.
 In it, you can refine your search queries by language, region, last update, site or domain, and more.

 Google Advanced Search page.

-Google also has an advanced search page just for images and one for videos as well.
+Google also has an advanced search page just for images and one for videos,

 People often use shorthand or a few key words when searching for something on the internet.
-And Google, for its part, is really good at interpreting what you need.
+And Google, for its part, is really good at interpreting what you need—especially with AI Mode in Search.
 But when you're looking for something very specific that's probably not searched for very often, one of the best ways to find it is with a long-winded search term.

 Here are a few of the search queries I've used recently: